Increase Your Vocabulary Naturally by Learning Words in Context

 If someone has a killer smile it means something completely different than a killer test, and a killer test is not a test you take to become qualified to kill!

-Native speakers learn words in context.
+Native speakers learn vocabulary words in context.
 You should too!

 As children, most of the words we learn are learned in context – not by memorizing vocabulary lists.
 Memorizing lists of vocabulary words is ineffective and unnatural.